loomio/loomio-docs/user_manual/src/getting_started/key-concepts.md

-# What is Loomio and how can it help your organization?
+# Overview

 Loomio is a decision making tool for collaborative organizations.

-It enables you to bring people together, have discussions, make proposals and achieve clear outcomes.
+It enables you to bring people together, have discussions on topics, explore proposals and make decisions.

-It's a discussion forum with a set of tools to allow you to facilitate a discussion towards an outcome, for example proposal and polls.
+It's a discussion forum with a set of tools to allow you to facilitate a discussion towards an outcome.

 <div class="iframe-container">
 <iframe width="608" height="380" src="https://www.youtube.com/embed/Zlzuqsunpxc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

-Loomio is often used for:
+Loomio is often used by:

-**Boards and Governance** to prepare for meetings, build and agree agenda, post board papers, vote on resolutions, approve minutes and make decisions between meetings.
+**Boards and Governance** to prepare for meetings, build an agenda, post board papers, vote on resolutions, approve minutes and continue governance between meetings.
+Helping your board stay in context and better able to respond.

-**Member organizations** to share information and raise topics, seek input and advice,  enable members to participate in important decisions, and include more members in a General Assembly.
+**Member organizations** as a safe, inclusive space for members to share information and raise topics, interact and debate, participate in important decisions and   General Assembly.
+Including members' voice to organize for action.

-**Self-organizing teams** to work together in structured decision making processes, share info and ideas, progress discussions, make proposals and achieve better outcomes.
+**Self-managing teams** to work together, share info and ideas, progress discussions, follow decision making processes and achieve better outcomes.
+Increasing staff satisfaction and productivity.

 Loomio builds a living record of your organization; the decisions made, who was involved and the discussion they had together leading to the decision.